Enternix/Joomla-Uploader/README.md

 WARNING: Don't use the script.
 It is only a test.
 It works for me, but I think the script is not well written.
 Helps are welcome!

-*joomla-uploader.sh* should upload the whole locale Joomla!-installation including the MySQL-database to the remote server via FTP (I have no SSH...).
+*joomla-uploader.sh* should upload the whole locale Joomla!-installation, including the MySQL-database, to the remote server via FTP, without using SSH (my webhoster do not provide SSH...).
 To save time, the files are packaged into a ZIP-file and will be extracted on the remote server using a PHP-script.
-The script should upload the whole Joomla!-installation only the first time.
-After this, only the changes will be send.
+If you run the script for the first time, the whole Joomla!-installation will be uploaded.
+Subsequent calls will only upload the changes since last call.
 Therefore, the script is only useful, if you will edit your website from **one** computer.
 And you cannot use the Joomla!-backend of the remote server, because the database will be overwritten, the next time *joomla-uploader.sh* is used.

 ## Why Joomla Uploader